Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Option 2 – Walk to the Base of Wentworth Falls

-The most popular walk at Wentworth Falls is to take the track to see the full view of the falls or even head to the base of the falls.
-Instructions online vary about the best way to do this.
-Make sure you are using information that is relatively recent as there are often closures due to maintenance.
-Check the official NPWS website for current warnings and advice.
+The most popular walk at Wentworth Falls takes you to see the full view of the falls or to the base.
+Instructions online vary about the best route due to ongoing track closures and maintenance.
+Check the official NPWS website for current warnings and advice before you go.

 The walk to the falls starts from the main car park and follow signs to the Wentworth Falls Lookout.
 This path takes you over the top of the falls.
 Keep your eyes out for the Fletchers Lookout signs and turn left when you reach this lookout.